-- election of two Class II directors to serve until the 2017 Annual Meeting of Stockholders, or in each case until such director's successor shall have been duly elected and qualified; - (2) ratification of the Audit Committee's appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2014; - (3) advisory approval of the Company's executive compensation; and - (4) action upon such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+- (1) election of two Class III directors to serve until the 2018 Annual Meeting of Stockholders, or in each case until such director's successor shall have been duly elected and qualified; - (2) ratification of the Audit Committee's appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2015; - (3) advisory approval of the Company's executive compensation; - (4) approval of an amendment and restatement of the LivePerson, Inc. Incentive Plan; and - (5) action upon such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.